310mc/https-310mc.github.io-tl/source/_posts/feature_scout/youre_a_hero_too.md

 {% bubble Hiiro sigh2 %}
 …Sigh.
 It’s already time to leave.
 I suppose I have to wake up from my dream at one point.

-I’ll miss everyone… What a shame that I have to leave as soon as I became friends with all the ghosts in the haunted house…
+I’ll miss everyone.
+What a shame that I have to leave as soon as I became friends with all the ghosts in the haunted house…
 {% endbubble %}

 {% bubble Chiaki surprised0 %}
 You became friends with <em>ghosts</em>…!?
 How is that even possible…!?
-Never mind, I’d rather not know…
+Actually, I’d rather not know…
 {% endbubble %}

 {% bubble Chiaki smileconfident %}